cartant/ts-action/README.md

 ### guard

-`guard` is higher-order equivalent of `isType`.
-That is, it returns a TypeScript [type guard](https://www.typescriptlang.org/docs/handbook/advanced-types.html) that will in turn return either `true` or `false` depending upon whether the passed action is of the appropriate type.
+`guard` is a higher-order equivalent of `isType`.
+That is, it returns a TypeScript [type guard](https://www.typescriptlang.org/docs/handbook/advanced-types.html) that will, in turn, return either `true` or `false` depending upon whether the passed action is of the appropriate type.
 The `guard` method is useful when dealing with APIs that accept type guards.

 For example, `Array.prototype.filter` accepts a type guard: